Introduction

 Module Completion

-Once you have completed this Module, go to our our Directory of Volunteers wiki page and add or update your information.
+Once you have completed this Module, go to our Directory of Volunteers wiki page and add or update your information.
 Congratulations!
 Please send a note to recruitment@openoffice.apache.org so we know.